 The National Synchronized Skating Series is an opportunity for teams at the nonqualifying levels to compete against one another in a national competition series.

 Adult Competition Series

-Participants in the ACS compete in both the free skate and compulsory events in at least two participating competitions, one being the nonqualifying competition held in conjunction with their adult sectional championships.
+Participants compete in the free skate events at least two Compete USA and/or nonqualifying competitions, one being the nonqualifying event held in conjunction with a skater’s adult sectional championships.